 Tetrahydrocannabinolis (THC) and cannabidiol (CBD) are two of over 100 cannabinoids found in the cannabis plant.
-They’re active compounds that can cause drug-like effects throughout the body, and you’ll see them often when researching medical cannabis.
+They’re active compounds that can cause effects throughout the body, and you’ll see them often when researching medical cannabis.

 The main difference is that THC can produce a ‘high’, while CBD doesn’t.
 And remember, whilst there is evidence to give a general idea of how both THC and CBD may react with the body, they can affect every individual differently.